 Sweatshirts are one of the most comfortable garments you can possibly wear and have become an incredibly popular wardrobe staple throughout the entire year.
 If you ever want to sew your very own sweatshirt, you will be pleasantly surprised to discover that the fabric choices available are normally some of the easiest to work with.
-Especially as it’s starting to get a lot colder now, it’s time to start thinking about making clothes which not only look and feel amazing - but keep us warm too!
+Especially as it’s starting to get a lot colder now, it’s time to think about making clothes which not only look and feel amazing - but keep us warm too!
 Therefore, the team at Fabrics Galore have put together this blog to help you understand the different types of sweatshirt fabrics you can work with.

 What is brushed back jersey?

-Brushed back sweatshirting fabric is an incredibly versatile and practical material, which is very fluffy and dense.
+Brushed back sweatshirt fabric is an incredibly versatile and practical material, which is very fluffy and dense.
 Of course, jersey fabric, in general, is known for being a very soft material.
 However, brushed back jersey has an even fleecier feel, and is softer on the inside - so perfect for a warm, sweatshirt to wear on cooler days.
-It’s a little thicker than normal jersey, but still looks like any other knit, and its fuzziness is what distinguishes this sweatshirting fabric from French terry.
+It’s a little thicker than normal jersey, but still looks like any other knit, and its fuzziness is what distinguishes this sweatshirt fabric from French terry.

 The difference between brushed back jersey and fleece backed jersey

 The Fleece Backed Jersey Sweatshirt fabric is often ‘heavier’ (has far more of a pile), has a cosier feel and is manufactured using synthetic fibres.

 What is the difference between Loopback Jersey and French Terry?

 French terry is often used for more casual styles of clothing, as it’s a very soft textured textile which is mid-weight, but still a low maintenance fabric.
 Loopback jersey is slightly different but is still knitted in a way which forms lots of little loops on the reverse - giving it a slightly heavier feel when compared to French Terry fabric.